abhaykumarPS/git_first/manually_deployment.md

 **Replica1 node:** IP: 3.17.146.121

-**NOTE:** Replace {public_ip of instance} with your instance ip.

 ## Step 1: Install PostgreSQL Server

 The first step is to install PostgreSQL on Primary and both Replica nodes.
 Take note that you need to install the same version of PostgreSQL on all 3 nodes for logical replication to take place.

-First, log in to your server via SSH and refresh the repositories.
+First, log in to your server via SSH and refresh the repositories and the follow below comand for postgres installation.

 ```
 sudo apt-get update